Australian stock saddle

 The Australian stock saddle is a saddle in popular use all over the world for activities that require long hours in the saddle and a secure seat.
 The saddle is suitable for cattle work, starting young horses, everyday pleasure riding, trail riding, endurance riding, polocrosse and is also used in Australian campdrafting competitions and stockman challenges.

 The traditional Australian stock saddle was designed for security and comfort in the saddle no matter how harsh the conditions.
 While having stylistic roots from the English saddle in the design of the seat, panels, fenders, and stirrups, it has a much deeper seat, higher cantle, and knee pads in the front to create a very secure saddle for riders who ride in rough conditions or spend long hours on a horse.

 The saddle is kept on with a girth attached to billets under the flaps, similar to those on a dressage saddle.
 A surcingle passing over the seat of the saddle is also used to provide additional safety.
 The rear of the saddle is sometimes secured by a crupper.
 A breastcollar is sometimes added.
 A saddle blanket or numnah is used under the saddle to absorb sweat and to protect the back of the horse.

 History

-Initially the stock saddle was a "park" style saddle similar to the modern English showing saddle, with low set knee rolls and short flaps.
-However, this style of saddle did not suit the rugged Australian terrain and did little protect the rider’s legs from sweat.
-Thus the flaps were lengthened, thigh and knee pads added, the seat deepened and the cantle raised.
-A saddlemaker named Jack Wieneke developed a design that was popular for a number of years, but the design over time became too extreme and lost favour to more conservative styles.